Press - Cultural References -

 blinking triangles at key-points are recreated in Machete.
 Another almost

-identical scene taken from Escape From New York is the one where weapons are
+identical scene taken from Escape From New York is the one where the weapons are

 presented to Machete.